adnammit/notes/codeBible.md

 * use more `WHERE` conditions to narrow down your pool (such as only recent data, etc) over `HAVING`
 * enums take longer than bools
 * query plans are cached -- if the query parameters are exactly the same, it pulls the existing query out of the cache and uses that one. "optimized" queries sometimes waste time -- the cache may need to be cleared
-* avoid running queries in a loop -- try to insert what you need in a temp table if possible
 * don't put `CONST`s at the beginning of a sproc